 “Isn’t that your…Dish of the Day?”
 I reply.

 “Shut up.
 So I give him it and he says: ‘That looks hot.
 I don’t like hot food,’ and walks out.
-Who thinks jacket potato and beans is served cold?
-He’s dead to me.”
+Who thinks jacket potato and beans is served cold?”

-It’s during these dark times that I have to remind her about all the good times.“Come on, think about the positives,” I said.
+It’s during these dark times that I have to remind her about all the good times.
+“Think about the positives,” I said.
 “The vicar comes in every day, and when he runs out of tea you get to say that joke to him.”

 “Yes, I suppose.”